 script from theaws-terraform-cnq-<x.y>/utilities

-directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an AWS Linux 2 AMI).Tip
+directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an Amazon Linux 2 AMI).Tip

 - To make the script executable, run the